tildetown/rodo/README.md

 **Note**: To uninstall, run `sudo make uninstall-global`

 * `rodo help` - Displays the help message
-* `rodo initialize` - Generates the directory and file required in your home folder, so rodo can operate
 * `rodo add "your task here"` - Adds the message inside of quotation marks to your todo list
 * `rodo ls` - Displays your todo list
 * `rodo rm 2` - Removes the third item from your list.
 (The list starts at 0)